Disshuu/FitPlanHub/README.md

 After login, users can:
 - See plans created by trainers they follow
 - View plans they have subscribed to
-- Get trainer inforamtion with each plan
+- Get trainer information with each plan

 ---